kuco23/pokerlib/README.md

 table.publicIn(player2.id, RoundPublicInId.CALL)
 ```

-Wrong inputs are mostly ignored, but can produce a response,
+Wrong inputs are mostly ignored, though they can produce a response,
-when they seem to require it.
+when that seems useful.
 As noted before, when providing input,
 the `table` object responds with output ids (e.g. `PLAYERACTIONREQUIRED`)
 along with additional data that depends on the output id.
 For all possible outputs, check `RoundPublicInId` and `TablePublicInId` enums.

 A new round has to be initiated by one of the players every time the previous one ends (or at the beginning).
-A simple command line game, where you respond by enum names, can be implemented as
+A simple command line game, where you respond by enum names, can be implemented as below (for working version check `tests/round_test.py`).

 ```python
 # define a table with fixed players as before